How to Soothe Irritation After Waxing — And Prevent It From Happening AgainOctober 05, 2021

 Grow Out Your Hair

 Give your hair time to grow out so you can get a cleaner, smoother wax.
 It’s also important to grow out your hair in order to prevent your skin from getting stuck to the wax.
+That means no shaving between waxes.

 Use a Gentler Wax